loginov-rocks/bluetooth-terminal/README.md

 ## Contribution

-If you want to contribute, please use the [dev](https://github.com/1oginov/bluetooth-terminal/tree/dev) branch.
+Please use the [dev](https://github.com/1oginov/bluetooth-terminal/tree/dev) branch and feel free to contribute!